The business leader’s guide to adopting generative AI

 Learn more by checking out The big book of enterprise generative AI use cases.

-The challenges integrating AI across an enterprise
+The challenges of integrating AI across an enterprise

 While AI can create positive transformation in a company, below are a few challenges we see enterprises have when considering adopting a generative AI solution.